Cinnamon Applesauce Muffins Recipe

 - Bake at 350° for 20-25 minutes or until an inserted toothpick comes out clean.

-- Allow baked muffins to rest for five minutes in pan then move to baking racks to finish cooling.
+- Allow the baked muffins to rest for 5 minutes in the pan before moving them to baking racks to finish cooling.

 Tips for Perfect Applesauce Muffins

-- Use applesauce that is freshly opened rather than trying to finish off applesauce that's been in the frig for awhile.
+- Applesauce: Use applesauce that is freshly opened rather than trying to finish off applesauce that's been in the fridge for a while.

-- Allow your butter to soften on its own-- don't melt it.
+- Butter: Allow your butter to soften on its own—don't melt it.
 Creaming the softened butter and sugar together in step 2 creates a fluffy texture full of air.
 Melted butter creates a denser finished product.

-- For fuller, picture-perfect muffins, fill each muffin 3/4 full of batter.
+- Filling the tins: For fuller, picture-perfect muffins, fill each muffin 3/4 full of batter.

-- Use muffin liners for easy serving and cleanup.
+- Muffin liners: Use muffin liners for easy serving and cleanup.
 My brown liners are made by Wilton and have a plain and simple charm to them.

-- These muffins taste great as is but really sing when paired with butter, cream cheese, apple butter or your favorite spread.
+- Accompaniments: These muffins taste great as is but really sing when paired with butter, cream cheese, apple butter, or your favorite spread.

 Thanksgiving Muffin Ideas